Informational advocacy and education only. Not clinical or crisis support.

 About Samantha Durocher (Buchsdruecker)

-I am a First Nations advocate, educator, and Indigenous patient partner with lived experience navigating healthcare, child welfare, and mental health systems as an Indigenous mother.
+I am a member of Big River First Nation and a Cree (nêhiyaw) and Spanish woman, a First Nations advocate, educator, and Indigenous patient partner with lived experience navigating healthcare, child welfare, and mental health systems as an Indigenous mother.

-My work is grounded in lived experience — advocating for myself and my children during moments of crisis, and witnessing how Indigenous families are often misunderstood, unsupported, or harmed within systems meant to provide care.
-What began as survival and self-advocacy grew into a commitment to help other families better understand and navigate these systems.
+My work is grounded in lived experience, advocating for myself and my children during moments of crisis and witnessing how Indigenous families are often misunderstood, unsupported, or harmed within systems meant to provide care.
+What began as survival and self-advocacy evolved into a commitment to help other Indigenous families better understand and navigate these systems safely and confidently.

 I work with BC Emergency Health Services (BCEHS) as an Inter-Facility Emergency Medical Call Taker and serve as an Indigenous Patient Partner with Fraser Health Authority.
-These roles inform my system-level understanding of care, communication, and how Indigenous patients and families can request Indigenous Liaison or Indigenous Health supports within Fraser Health hospitals when those supports have been requested but not provided.
+These roles inform my system-level understanding of healthcare processes, communication dynamics, and how Indigenous patients and families can request Indigenous Liaison or Indigenous Health supports within Fraser Health hospitals when those supports have been requested but not provided.

 My advocacy work is community-based and informational in nature.
-I am not a licensed clinician and do not provide clinical care, counselling, crisis intervention, or case management.
+I am not a licensed clinician and do not provide clinical care, counselling, crisis intervention, legal representation, or case management.

 How I Work